Log management with Logrotate

 }

-If a log rotates multiple times a day (size-based or hourly), you can use a Unix timestamp for uniqueness:
+For logs rotated multiple times per day, use a Unix timestamp for uniqueness:

 /var/log/app/*.log {